gd-programming/gd.docs/docs/topics/encryption/chk.md

 4. Apply [XOR-Cipher](topics/encryption/xor.md) to the hexdigest with desired key.
 5. [Base64](topics/encryption/base64.md) encode the result.

-Let's see some CHK generator implementations:
+CHK generator can be implemented like this:

 <!-- tabs:start -->